-12.05 Layoff
+- 12.05 Layoff

-(a) In the event of a layoff, part-time bargaining unit members (regularly working twenty-four (24) hours a week or less) would be laid off first, followed by bargaining unit members regularly working more than twenty-four (24) hours a week.
+- (a) In the event of a layoff, part-time bargaining unit members (regularly working twenty-four (24) hours a week or less) would be laid off first, followed by bargaining unit members regularly working more than twenty-four (24) hours a week.
 Layoffs will be implemented according to seniority within the aforementioned groups.
-Part-time bargaining unit members regularly working twentyfour (24) hours or less cannot displace bargaining unit members regularly working more than twenty-four (24) hours a week.
+Part-time bargaining unit members regularly working twenty-four (24) hours or less cannot displace bargaining unit members regularly working more than twenty-four (24) hours a week.
 The employee with the least seniority in a classification in the department will be laid off, provided that the remaining employees within the classification have the qualifications and ability to do the required work.
 However, an employee may request, in writing, to waive their rights under this article and accept a layoff instead of a co-worker in the same department with less seniority.
 The University shall meet with the Union ahead of an indefinite layoff being issued and share with the Union the reasons for the layoff.
 The Local Union shall be notified of the names of any employees affected by a decision to reduce the workforce one (1) week in advance of notice being given to employees.
-A copy of each layoff letter will be given to the Union when the letters are delivered to the employees.

-(b) i.
+- (b) i.
 Temporary Layoff